Russian associate of late tycoon Berezovsky found dead in Britain

 “There is no evidence to suggest a link to the incident in Salisbury,” the Metropolitan Police said in a statement.

-Counter-terrorism police were leading the investigation“because of associations that the man is believed to have had.”
+Counter-terrorism police were leading the investigation “because of associations that the man is believed to have had.”

 Berezovsky was found dead in March 2013 with a scarf tied around his neck in the bathroom of a luxury mansion in Ascot, an affluent English town near the Queen’s Windsor Castle, west of London.

 The 67-year-old tycoon had been one of Russia’s most powerful figures in the years after the collapse of the Soviet Union.
-He was known as the“godfather of the Kremlin” before fleeing to London in 2000 after a row with Russian leader Vladimir Putin.
+He was known as the “godfather of the Kremlin” before fleeing to London in 2000 after a row with Russian leader Vladimir Putin.

 Britain granted Berezovsky political asylum three years later on the grounds his life would be in danger if he went back home.